gigimontes/Excel-Projects/README.md

   #### Analysis Findings:
   1. The age bracket with the highest bike purchases is middle aged people who are in the age range between 31-54.
 People in the middle aged bracket were also the highest in not purchasing a bike.
   2. The average income for females bike purchasers is 53,440 while males is 60,124.
-For both female and male, they was a higher chance of a bike purchase if thier income was more then those who had lower income.
+For both female and male, their was a higher chance of a bike purchase if thier income was more then those who had lower income.
   3. Consumers were more likely to purchase a bike if the commute travel was between 0-2 miles.
 On the contray, consumers were more likely to not go thorugh with the purchase if the commute distance was between 5 miles or more.

 #### Note: You can filter the data based on marital Status, Region, and Education.